yangangx/cse15l-report-lab3/Lab Report 5.md

 My favorite lab report is lab report 3.
-I did the exploration of several options for `find` in the lab report 3.
+I did some exploration for `find` in lab report 3.
 I am going to do some exploration for `grep` this time.
 I feel those commands are useful for me.
-I did this task by searching how to use `grep` command from online.
+I did this task by searching how to use `grep` command online.
 I also can use ChatGTP to ask how to use those commands.
-I like to search from online, beacuse I can know more about the how to use those commands and more explanation from different website.
-By looking the different website can make me more understand  about how to use those commands and what those commands do.
+I like to search online because I can learn more about how to use those commands and get more explanations from different websites.
+Looking at the different websites helps me understand how to use those commands and what those commands do.

 ## Count the lines where strings are matched

-The command will count the total number of lines where the string patern appears in the file.
+The command will count the total number of lines where the string pattern appears in the file.

 Source: [Link](https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix)